mirage-xyz/mirage-docs/pages/unity-sdk/getting-started/interacting-with-smart-contract.md

 }
 ```

-For convenience, we have the code of the contract method before the entity class.
+For convenience, we have the code of the contract method before the class definition.

-Let's break down the parts of that entity:
+Let's break down the parts of that class:

-  1. The `Function` attribute defines the name and returns the contract method type.
+  1. The `Function` attribute defines the name and returns the contract type of method.

   2. The `GetMessage` class extends from `FunctionMessage`.
 There are no specific rules for class naming, but we use the `Message` postfix after a contract method name.